tldr-pages/tldr/pages/linux/fdisk.md

 - Print the size (in blocks) of /dev/sda1.

 `fdisk /dev/sda`
-- Create/remove/change partitions in the device.Serveral commands can be list,for example.
+- Create/remove/change partitions in the device.Serveral commands can be list.

+- Example lists:

       `m`
       print the help menu.